Learn NEA's position on pending legislation related to public education, and take action to protect our schools

-No matter how you look at it, vouchers undermine strong public education and student opportunity.
-They take scarce funding from public schools—which serve 90 percent of students—and give it to private schools—institutions that are not accountable to taxpayers.
+On all counts, vouchers harm public education and students.
+Vouchers steal scarce funding from public schools—which serve 90 percent of students—and give it to private schools that are unaccountable to taxpayers.

-Moreover, there is ZERO statistical significance that voucher programs improve overall student success, and some programs have even shown to have a NEGATIVE effect for students receiving a voucher.
+There is ZERO reliable evidence that voucher programs improve overall student success, and some programs have even shown to have a NEGATIVE effect for students receiving a voucher.

 Vouchers were first created after the Supreme Court banned school segregation with its ruling in Brown v Board of Education.
 School districts used vouchers to enable white students to attend private schools, which could (and still can) limit admission based on race.
 As a result, the schools that served those white students were closed, and schools that served black students remained chronically underfunded.